 The most concerning thing though, is the environment.

-Between July and November, hurricanes can batter coastal regions of the country.
+- Between July and November, hurricanes can batter coastal regions of the country.
 Between May and September, tornadoes can strike (mainly June to July, however).
-Canada has a National Hurricane Centre website that gives updates on extreme weather such as this.
-Winter storms can make for treacherous conditions and cause avalanches in places like Alberta and British Columbia.

-British Columbia and Yukon are in an active earthquake zone.
+- British Columbia and Yukon are in an active earthquake zone.
 This is something you should be aware of, especially if you’re from somewhere that is never affected by seismic activity.
-The coast of British Columbia can also be affected by tsunamis; there is a dedicated “PreparedBC” website, where you can learn about what to do in the event of an earthquake or tsunami.

 For more information about the nature of Canada, see the government site Environment and Climate Change Canada.